Plazide/fauna-gql-upload/README.md

 ## Configuration

-### Adding a npm script
+### Adding an npm script

-You will need to add a npm script to the command.
+You will need to add an npm script to the command.

 Package.json:
 ```js